 How does Vincentric measure value?
 This question is best answered with an example.
 Two vehicles can have the same purchase price, but different ownership costs.
 The vehicle with the lower ownership costs is a better value than the one having the higher ownership costs.

 The vehicle's “expected” cost of ownership is based on statistical models that correlate the price of a vehicle with cost of ownership within each of the segments that comprise all vehicles.
 This correlation is represented graphically in the chart below by the line identified as "average value."
-Any vehicle that falls above the average value line is a better value than a vehicle that fall below the average value line.
+Any vehicle that falls below the average value line is a better value than a vehicle that falls above the average value line.

 Vincentric uses this approach to rate each vehicle from excellent to poor on a five point scale.
 These ratings can also be expressed numerically as 5, 4, 3, 2 or 1, with a score of 5 being excellent.
 The scores are calculated based on the percentage difference between a vehicle’s “expected” cost of ownership and its “measured” cost of ownership.